mdn/content/files/en-us/web/http/cookies/index.md

 #### SameSite attribute

-The [`SameSite`](/en-US/docs/Web/HTTP/Headers/Set-Cookie/SameSite) attribute lets servers specify whether/when cookies are sent with cross-site requests (where {{Glossary("Site")}} is defined by the registrable domain).
+The [`SameSite`](/en-US/docs/Web/HTTP/Headers/Set-Cookie/SameSite) attribute lets servers specify whether/when cookies are sent with cross-site requests (where {{Glossary("Site")}} is defined by the registrable domain and the _scheme_: http or https).
 This provides some protection against cross-site request forgery attacks ({{Glossary("CSRF")}}).
 It takes three possible values: `Strict`, `Lax`, and `None`.

-With `Strict`, the cookie is only sent to the site where it originated. `Lax` is similar, except that cookies are sent when the user _navigates_ to the cookie's origin site.
+With `Strict`, the cookie is only sent to the site where it originated.
+`Lax` is similar, except that cookies are sent when the user _navigates_ to the cookie's origin site.
 For example, by following a link from an external site. `None` specifies that cookies are sent on both originating and cross-site requests, but *only in secure contexts* (i.e., if `SameSite=None` then the `Secure` attribute must also be set).
 If no `SameSite` attribute is set, the cookie is treated as `Lax`.

 Here's an example: